• Search

 What is the movie Blue Lagoon about?

 The Randal Kleiser tape is based on the novel of the same name by the Irish writer Henry De Vere Stacpoole, first published over a century ago, in 1908.
+This novel has had many adaptations.
+However, when talking about the Blue Lagoon, most remember the Kleiser film with Brooke Shields and Christopher Atkins in the lead roles.

+At the film’s beginning, we see a large ship on an expedition in the open ocean.
+Among the crew members are two children aged 9-10 – the captain’s son Richard and his girlfriend Emmeline.
 There is a shipwreck, and the children manage to evacuate on a boat with an old cook.
 There is no food or water in the rowboat, and the heroes are doomed to a painful death, but suddenly they hear birds singing and see an island in front of them.

-Years go by, they become teenagers, and both go through puberty.
-But unfortunately, nobody managed to tell them about the processes taking place during puberty in girls and boys, so Emmeline and Richard are shocked and frightened by the changes in their bodies.
+As the years pass, they become teenagers, and both go through puberty.
+Unfortunately, nobody manages to tell them about the processes taking place during puberty in girls and boys, so Emmeline and Richard are shocked and frightened by the changes in their bodies.
+They both feel attracted to each other, which develops into tender love.
+It soon turns out that Emmy is pregnant.
+Young people do not understand what is happening to the girl but are happy to take care of the newborn baby.

 If, at the beginning of life on the island, they were waiting for help.
 Then later, having become a full-fledged family, they no longer wanted to leave their place of residence and did not go out to meet a passing ship.